 We will walk you through the steps to transform your garden into a space that will literally WORK FOR YOU through a series of Frequently Asked Questions:

-A. If you have a backyard, providing your space meets the requirements of Exempt Development, you can almost definitely have a home office in your backyard.
+A. If you have a backyard office, providing your space meets the requirements of Exempt Development, you can almost definitely have a home office in your backyard.
 It is a quick, simple and cost-effective solution.
 Best to check with your local council (and read on) to see what other factors are involved.

 Q. What sort of planning permission is needed for this type of structure?